sillsdev/ptx2pdf/docs/ptx2pdf/milestones.md

 ### Parlocs and Delayed Cutouts

 Calculating where delayed cutouts go involves two auxiliary files.
-The `.delayed` file contains entries for each delayed chapter number (i.e. `\nb` paragraph).
-The `.parlocs` gives the x, y position of the start and end of each paragraph on a page.
-It also gives the number of lines in a paragraph that has a dropped number in it.
+The `.delayed` file (read at start-up) contains entries for each delayed chapter number (i.e. `\nb` paragraph) and item in a cutout.
+The `.parlocs`  file gives the x, y position of the start and end of each paragraph on a page.
+It also gives the number of lines in a paragraph that has a dropped number or cutout in it.

 Managing the parlocs files are done together.
 We open the `.delayed` file to read, and if it is present delay the reading until we have closed the test